 Welcome to Downing!
-We hope you find the following advice helpful in preparing to commence your English studies with us in October 2018.
+We hope you find the following advice helpful in preparing to commence your English studies with us in October 2019.

-Your principal papers during your first year are ‘English Literature and its contexts, 1870 to the present', 'English Literature and its contexts, 1660-1870' and ‘Shakespeare’.
-In Michaelmas Term 2017, we will be starting with ‘English Literature 1870 to the present’.
+Your principal papers during your first year are ‘English Literature and its contexts 1300-1550’, ‘English Literature and its contexts, 1660-1870’, and ‘Shakespeare’.
+In Michaelmas Term 2019, we will be starting with ‘English Literature and its contexts 1300-1550’.

 Since the terms at Cambridge are short and busy, it is always a good idea to read as many of the long works outside term as you can; it is much easier to write a good essay on a book that you have read more than once.
 Mark key passages and try to discipline yourself to make notes about a book after reading it, commenting on the things that struck you, perhaps about its plot, characterisation, or symbolic level.
 Ask yourself what seems to have caught the author’s eye, what the themes are, and what you consider the strengths and weaknesses of the book/author.
 You will be amazed at how effectively such notes will recall the book to you later.
 Note the date of publication or composition of a work and try to place it in the writer’s development and in relation to other contemporary books and relevant historical events.
 Try to buy editions with introductions and examine the annotation; especially with texts of the 16th–18th centuries, unannotated editions or those with irrelevant annotation will handicap you.